basicmi/AI-Chip/README.md

-# List of AI/Machine Learning/Deep Learning CHIPs and IPs
+# List of AI/ML/DL CHIPs and IPs

 ## Nvidia